racedisparityaudit/ethnicity-facts-and-figures-manual/source/data-model-partials/data-model.md

 ## Data model diagram
-This diagram was correct as of 27th February 2018, and is already slightly out of date.
-It should be useful to see the overall structure of things though.
+This diagram was correct as of 27th February 2018.

  You can click the image to open it bigger.
 ![alt text](/images/eff-data-model-2019-02-27.svg "Data model of the Ethnicity Facts and Figures Publisher, as of 27th February 2019.")